 How should I take Alunbrig?

-- Take Alunbrig one time each day, with or without food.
+Alunbrig is usually taken once per day, with or without food.

 Alunbrig side effects

 Get emergency medical help if you have signs of an allergic reaction to Alunbrig: hives; difficult breathing; swelling of your face, lips, tongue, or throat.